The Toilets of the Future Have Arrived

 The back end contains a mixture of electrical, water, and waste hardware.

-Here is the entry to another automated unit.
+Here is the entry to another automated unit in San Francisco.
 This one is at the base of the Coit Tower.

 The internationalized signage indicates it's good for individuals and groups of two, smoking is not allowed, and it will automatically open in 20 minutes.

 The fine print describes all that in more detail in a variety of written languages.